How to Register a Business Name in Massachusetts

 If you want to change the legal name of your LLC or corporation, however, filing an amendment to the legal name of an existing business is your best option.
 Here are links to forms for both options:

-You may submit a corporation Certificate of Amendment by mail or online — or an LLC Certificate of Amendment online only — to the Massachusetts Secretary of the Commonwealth.
+You may submit a corporation or an LLC Certificate of Amendment online only to the Massachusetts Secretary of the Commonwealth.
 Both require a $100 filing fee.

 Frequently Asked Questions